There is gold inside the electronic device from where you are reading this SD Bullion blog post, and probably other precious metals too.

 Gold Investing Information

-The vast majority of gold bullion we humans have mined has not gotten recklessly tossed into emerging market landfills.
+The vast majority of gold bullion we humans have mined has not gotten recklessly tossed into emerging market landfills or become precious metal scrap.

-The most massive hoard of gold bullion sits with governments and their fiat currency-issuing central banks.
+The biggest hoard of gold bullion sits with governments and their fiat currency-issuing central banks.
 They hold about 1 in 5 ounces of gold ever mined because gold is default-proof money.
 Among human beings, it is the pinnacle monetary store of value long term.

 The slightly largest sector for gold demand is in jewelry (most demand from India and China).
 Eastern gold jewelry buyers treat higher grade 22k and 24k gold pieces like bullion.
 They see it as a store of value for the intergenerational long term.